WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ## Why learn shell programming

-A working knowledge of shell scripting is essential to anyone at Linux system administration, specially the old-school of sysadmins who actually dig into the internal machinery of startup and configuration scripts.
-However, HPC users also see benefits of having a minimal understanding of Shell Scripting.
+Working knowledge of shell scripting is essential to anyone at Linux system administration, especially the old-school of sysadmins who dig into the internal machinery of startup and configuration scripts.
+However, HPC users also see the benefits of having a minimal understanding of Shell Scripting.

 A Torque submission script has two roles in a single file.
 From one side all the lines starting with `#PBS` are interpreted by Torque/Moab but the rest of the file is a shell script.
-In most cases just a sequence of commands loading modules and and command lines, but with some basic knowledge those scripts can perform far more elaborated executions.
+In most cases just a sequence of commands loading modules and command lines, but with some basic knowledge, those scripts can perform far more elaborated executions.

 A shell script is a quick way of prototyping a complex execution.
 Even if you are knowledgeable in Python, another programming language suitable for scripts.
 There are situations where Shell Scripting is simpler.

 ## Which Shell

 We will be using Bash, an acronym for "Bourne-Again shell" and a pun on Stephen Bourne's now classic Bourne shell.
 Bash has become a de facto standard for shell scripting on most flavors of Linux/UNIX.
 Most of the principles this book covers apply equally well to scripting with other shells, such as the Korn Shell, from which Bash derives some of its features, and the C Shell and its variants.
-There are some instructions that are specific for Bash and will not work on the POSIX-standard so you decide if you want all the niceties of Bash or stick to a most standard syntax for POSIX-compliant shell.
+Some instructions are specific for Bash and will not work on the POSIX-standard so you decide if you want all the niceties of Bash or stick to the most standard syntax for POSIX-compliant shell.

 If you are curious about syntax on bash that extends the POSIX standard see <https://www.gnu.org/software/bash/manual/html_node/Major-Differences-From-The-Bourne-Shell.html>